microsoft/pxt-microbit/docs/device/data-analysis/remote.md

 # Remote data collection

-If you have more than one @boardname@ you can setup one of them to receive data sent by radio from another @boardname@.
-A remote @boardname@ can take measurements and send them to a board that's connected by USB to a computer.
+If you have more than one @boardname@ you can setup one of them to receive data sent by radio from other @boardname@s.
+Remote @boardname@s can take measurements and send them to a board that's connected by USB to a computer.
 The @boardname@ connected to the computer is the data recorder and writes the recieved data to the serial port.

 ![Remote micro:bit sending](/static/mb/device/data-analysis/radio-zap.jpg)